Divorce

 Dedicated Divorce Attorneys Serving Jefferson County, KY

 At Hodge & Smither, our divorce lawyers have more than 32 years of combined experience advocating for families in the Kentucky Family Court System.
-Our family law firm’s attorneys know how emotionally charged divorce cases can be, which is why we strive to approach every matter thoughtfully and with care.
+Our family law firm’s attorneys know how emotionally charged divorce cases can be, which is why we strive to approach every case thoughtfully and with care.
 From initiating the divorce and settling disputes to finalizing agreements for child custody, alimony, and the apportioning of marital property, our advocates can work side by side with you and your family to help see you through your divorce.

 In Kentucky, the legal term for the process of divorce is “dissolution of marriage.”
 Although this page uses the more common word “divorce” throughout, it is important to clarify that the two terms are essentially interchangeable.